 Data visualization tools also help.
 Dashboards in tools such as Tableau or Google Data Studio can turn operational data into a format that is easier to review at a glance.
 That matters because managers do not always need more data.
 They need faster recognition of patterns.
 A clear dashboard can show delays, exceptions, and trends without forcing someone to sort through raw numbers first.

 The best tool is the one that fits the workflow.
 If the checkpoint requires service history, route data, and billing context, a system built for that work will outperform a stack of disconnected tools.
 That is especially true when the business wants to review performance without spending half the day assembling reports.
+Purpose-built software shortens the distance between the checkpoint and the decision that follows it.

 Best Practices for Implementing Checkpoints